Next Start

-How to Start & Run a Motorcycle Repair Shop: Tips from an MMI Grad
+How To Start & Run a Motorcycle Repair Shop: Tips From an Expert

 5/12/2020

-As with any business, starting a motorcycle shop of your own takes time, commitment and determination to get things off the ground.
-Success requires a strategic plan, and it can be helpful to learn from those who have paved the road before you.
+As with any business, starting a motorcycle repair shop of your own takes time, commitment and determination.
+After you’ve gotten things off the ground, you’ve got to strategize for long-term success, which can happen if you learn from those who have paved the road before you.

-Motorcycle Mechanics Institute grad Jim Drew is a perfect example of someone who’s created their own path in the motorcycle industry.
-After graduating from MMI in 2011, Jim opened up a shop of his own called Hingham Cycle, which he still runs today.1
+Motorcycle Mechanics Institute (MMI) grad Jim Drew is a perfect example of someone who’s created their own path in the motorcycle industry.
+After graduating from MMI in 2011, Jim opened up a shop of his own called Hingham Cycle, which he still runs today.6

-Jim’s passion for motorcycles started when he was very young.
+Jim’s passion for motorcycles started during childhood.
 He grew up riding dirt bikes around his house and spending time with his dad and his friends, who were also motorcycle enthusiasts.
-As soon as Jim got his permit, he began riding on the street and has been riding ever since.
+As soon as Jim got his permit, he began riding on the street—and hasn’t stopped since.

-While Jim had always loved motorcycles, he didn’t pursue it as his career in the beginning.
+While Jim had always loved motorcycles, he didn’t pursue it as his career right away.
 He spent time working on vehicles and equipment for various industries, including construction and property management.

-Having spent time around the motorcycle scene, Jim was familiar with MMI and knew several people who had attended the school.
-He started researching different schools and eventually decided that MMI was the right place for him.
+Having spent time around the motorcycle scene, Jim was familiar with MMI and knew several of the school’s graduates.
+After researching different schools, he eventually decided that MMI was the right place to get industry training.

 “What drew me to MMI was the fact that the programs had manufacturer backing,” he shares.

-Jim didn’t know exactly where he wanted to take his career at the time, but he decided that becoming a factory-trained technician would be the best option for him, as it could open the door to a career at a dealership or give him the credibility he needed to open his own shop later down the road.
+Jim didn’t know exactly where he wanted to take his career when he enrolled, but he decided that becoming a factory-trained technician would be the best option for him, as it could open the door to a career at a dealership or give him the credibility he needed to open his own shop later down the road.

 Training for the Motorcycle Industry